The Muscles in the Shoulder

 Surgery may be necessary if you experience pain at night or have difficulty raising your arm for reaching and lifting.
 Watch this VIDEO of how surgery helped Barbara get her life back.

 To learn more about Rotator Cuff Injuries, watch this VIDEO by Dr. Kevin Kaplan of the Jacksonville Orthopedic Institute.

 Most shoulder consultations are due to shoulder pain.
 Some are caused by muscle inflammation due to mechanical stress of repetitive motion or the arm’s prolonged position above the body.
 A progressive degeneration can occur if the initial problem is not diagnosed and treated.
 Aging can also affect the rotator cuff muscles due to the narrowing of the joint spaces and poor posture (rounded shoulders).
 This could increase the degeneration of the tendons and cause tears.
-Some of these problems can be avoided by early intervention and Physical/Occupational therapy.
 It is important to know the location of the pain and the motions that exacerbate the pain.

 If you would like to learn more about shoulder impingement, watch this VIDEO by Dr. Stephen Lucie of JOI.